AbhishekkGautam/neog-minion-banana-translator/README.md

 # Speak Like Minions
- This is a translation app to convert english to banana language.
+ This is a translation app to convert English to the Banana language.